YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 By default, GDE uses STATS.

-For more information, refer to VIEW "[NO]STATSHARE" and ^%YGBLSTAT in the Programmer's Guide and gtm_statshare and gtm_statsdir in “Environment Variables”.
+For more information, refer to VIEW "[NO]STATSHARE" and ^%YGBLSTAT in the Programmer's Guide and ydb_statshare and ydb_statsdir in “Environment Variables”.

 **-[NO]STD[NULLCOLL]**